citlaliac/isItSexist/README.md

 My goal is to use AI and transformers to do this.

-This is an updated version of an earlier project from college.
+This is an updated version of an earlier project from 2018.